-If you are interested in a private tour for a large group (e.g. a high school class), please contact Amelia Pitt-Brooke at email@example.com.
+Unfortunately we are unable to arrange in-person private tours for groups at this time.
+If you would like to arrange a Zoom session for a large group (e.g. a high school class), please contact Amelia Pitt-Brooke at firstname.lastname@example.org.
 We apologize that we are not able to host private tours for individuals.

-Can’t make a public Tour?
-Check out our virtual tour of the Mechanical Engineering student workspaces, support services, community spaces, and featured labs!
+Can’t make a live public Tour?
+Check out our self-guided virtual tour of the Mechanical Engineering student workspaces, support services, community spaces, and featured labs!

 In addition to tours, the Department of Mechanical Engineering conducts outreach to promote STEM and Mechanical Engineering as a career choice.
 We are able to host workshops for all age groups.
 In the past our outreach groups have built and tested wind turbines, boats, cars, and other devices.
 We have worked with Shad Valley, CEDAR, and other groups.